top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in an Emergency Department.
+You are a doctor working in an emergency department.
 Your next patient is a 56-year-old male patient, Thomas Frank, who is coming in because of an episode of loss of consciousness.
 Please take a history and perform the relevant examination.

 Patient History: